 A key element of applications for international students is the language proficiency test.
 Most schools require international students to submit scores for exams like the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 This ensures that international students who speak English as a second language have the necessary reading, writing, and speaking skills to succeed in a setting where English is the primary language.

 International students should also note that many U.S. schools require an official transcript evaluation to translate grades and GPAs from different grading systems into a standard format.
 World Education Services (WES) is the most commonly used transcript evaluation service.
-Students should consider the time to submit documents and get a transcript evaluation when planning their applications.
+When preparing to apply to an international school, students should factor in the time that these transcript evaluations can take.

-Other materials that are common in applications for U.S. schools include the admissions application itself, letters of recommendation, personal statements, resumes, and interviews.
+Other materials commonly included in applications for U.S. schools include letters of recommendation, personal statements, resumes, and interviews.

 Paying for an Online Degree as an International Student

 To receive their visa, international students must provide documentation showing they can afford to pay for their tuition, books, living expenses, and travel costs.
-This is in part because international students are not eligible for federal student loans, which are commonly used by domestic students to pay for college.
+This is partly because international students are not eligible for federal student loans, which domestic students commonly use to pay for college.

 However, says Villagomez, “The good news is there are many scholarships that don’t require citizenship and can help international students afford their education.”
-This can include merit-based scholarships awarded by the student’s institution, as well as scholarships from outside organizations and groups.
+This can include merit-based scholarships awarded by the student’s institution and scholarships from outside organizations and groups.

 “It’s essential for international students to be proactive in their search for financial aid options,” says Villagomez, who recommends students start by talking to the financial aid offices of the schools they’re considering.